mooore-digital/stylelint-config/CHANELOG.md

   to make it clear that this is for the LESS syntax
 - Cleanup SCSS syntax with new version
 - Hex values will now trow an error if the not lowercase
+- Hex values will now trow an error if used in long syntax

 ## [1.6.1] - 2021-08-23
 ### Changed